KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 ### Featured Three Times in Django News

 It's always an honor to be featured in Django News.
-I was featured three times in 2025, as far as I know.
+I was featured three times in 2025, that I know of.
 * [Happy Birthday, Django! in Issue 294](https://django-news.com/issues/294#start)
 * [Getting to know folks: a preference interview in Issue 296](https://django-news.com/issues/296#start)
 * [DjangoCon US Recap in Issue 303](https://django-news.com/issues/303#start)